HabiRabbu/GooseberryPortal/README.md

 ---

-## 💡 Still not working?
+### 💡 Still not working?

-You can also try enabling Developer Mode:
+You can also enable Developer Mode:

 - Go to **Settings > Privacy & Security > For Developers**
 - Toggle **Developer Mode** ON

-Then run the `.msix` file again.
+Then try running the `.msix` file again.

-Let me know if you run into issues!
+Let me know if you run into any issues!

 ---